nishadneeraj1/Vrinda-store-sales-data-analysis/README.md

 Women of age group (30-49 yrs)
-Living in Maharashtra, Karnataka, and Uttar Pradesh Vrinda Store should target this customer segment with ads, offers, and coupons available on Amazon, Flipkart, and Myntra.
+Living in Maharashtra, Karnataka, and Uttar Pradesh Vrinda Store should target this customer segment with ads, offers, and coupons available on **Amazon, Flipkart, and Myntra**.

-Recommendations
+ ### Recommendations

 Based on the conclusions of the sales report, the following recommendations are made: